12 Best Fall Festivals in Europe Venice Regata Storica Festival, Venice, Italy

 12 Fall Festivals in Europe You Need to Experience This Season

-Fall festivals in Europe take many forms, from traditional beer-drinking festivals in Germany and bonfires in the United Kingdom to truffle-eating festivals in Italy and dance festivals in Amsterdam.
+Fall festivals in Europe take many forms, from traditional beer-drinking events in Germany and bonfires in the United Kingdom to truffle-eating celebrations in Italy and dance festivals in Amsterdam.

 Fall might not be the warmest or sunniest time to visit Europe, but it’s undoubtedly one of the most exciting.
 In the fall, landscapes across Europe start to take on a kaleidoscope of colors, many destinations are less busy, so you can snag a bargain deal, and fall celebrations are in full flow.